manala/ansible-roles/README.md

 - Install ohmyzsh globally
 - Setup a local zshrc file

-It's part of the ELAO [Ansible Stack](http://www.manalas.com) but can be used as a stand alone component.
+It's part of the Manala <a href="http://www.manala.io" target="_blank">Ansible stack</a> but can be used as a stand alone component.

 ## Requirements

-- Ansible 1.9.0+
+None.

 ## Dependencies